 - Shock wave therapy to dissolve the stone(s)

 Note: This information shouldn’t take the place of a physician’s care.
-Please see your physician or one of the Digestive Disease Associates of Hinsdale physicians, Drs.
-Carl Calandra or Suman Kaur, with any questions or concerns: (630) 325-4255.
+Please see your physician or Digestive Disease Associates of Hinsdale physician, Suman Kaur, with any questions or concerns: (630) 325-4255.